dojonorth/planet-survey-akka/README.md

 Learn Akka!
 Discover strange new alien species, then get killed by them!

 TODO: Say which sections are skippable if you're really YOLO (basically, just jump straight in and go through the worked example.)
+TODO: Say somehere about observing the paths and what they mean.

 ## Introduction
 Reasoning about concurrent code can be very hard - manually managing interacting threads is likely one of the hardest things you'd ever be asked to do as a programmer.
 Despite this, the need to parallelise to meet performance goals is ever increasing.
 This can be attributed to a shift over the last decade or so, whereby CPU performance increases have come much more from increasing numbers of logical cores and not increased single-core performance.
 Hence, it's no surprise that in recent years, new abstractions have gained popularity that attempt to insulate us from low-level thread management and enable to reason at a a higher level.